Cissy Wears has permanently relocated to 13 Bagley’s Walk Arches, Coal Drops Yard, King’s Cross.

 Cissy Wears encapsulates the same dreamy minimalism I love about Islington’s Molly-Meg and Tufnell Park’s eenymeeny, and yet Nicola’s distinctive curation and styling skills and the shop’s placement in this quiet corner of South East London make it totally unique.
 Those who can’t make it to Hither Green needn’t worry as the website is brilliant, though the bricks-and-mortar store is well worth a look if you don’t mind the trek, with must-sees (and must-feels) including LuckyBoySunday’s knitted doll collection, Konges Sløjd’s baby rabbit toys, Main Sauvage’s Exotic Fellow softies and Design Letters’ range of tableware and stationery, not to mention the super-stylish kidswear selection.
 Cissy Wears’ beautiful Instagram account is also worth a follow.

-Where?: Cissy Wears is located at 210 Hither Green Lane and is a five-minute walk from Hither Green (mainline) station.
+Where?: 210 Hither Green Lane, a seven-minute walk from Hither Green mainline station.

 Price Range: Not as horribly expensive as you’d think, with plenty of pocket-money bits and only a few special pieces crossing the £100 threshold.